stephiescastle/comprecon-syllabus/arduino/README.md

 To tackle a complex problem:

-- **break the problem down into a series of conditionals**
+- **break the problem down into a series of one-step problems**
-- apply the basic development method (including testing and debugging) to each conditional
+- apply the basic development method (including testing and debugging) to each individual problem
 - combine all of your solutions into a master program.
 Note that this step will also require testing and debugging

 ## Version Control and GitHub